 Model Metal, used for casting model soldiers etc., this melts at just 138 degrees C, gives good sharp detail, is not brittle, and flows freely.
 The low melting point prolongs the life of Prince August black rubber moulds and is made to the same formula as their Model Metal, at the request of Prince August Moulds in Ireland for their Australian customers.

 Chamber Casting Alloy: This is the same as the U.S.-made alloy known as Cerrosafe.
 It is used to check gun chambers.
 Initially it expands, and then shrinks during the first 30 minutes after casting.
-At the end of one hour it is EXACTLY the chamber size.
+An hour after casting it is EXACTLY the chamber size.
 Other uses include supporting work pieces while machining.
-It starts to melt at 70 degrees C and it is fully molten at 87.8°C. Can be re-melted and used repeatedly - $30 per 500 gram stick.
+It starts to melt at 70 degrees C and it is fully molten at 87.8°C. Can be re-melted and used repeatedly.